2019 Miramar shootout: Shootout

 Several police cars pursued the suspects until the UPS truck became boxed in by slow-moving rush hour traffic in Miramar, about 20 miles north of the jewelry store.
 Police then took cover behind the cars containing bystanders and later claimed the suspects opened fire first; however, the lawyer representing the two innocent victims of the shooting cites witness testimony that the police shot first.
 A total of nineteen officers fired at the suspects, including thirteen members of the Miami-Dade Police Department.
 The other six officers were from the Miramar Police Department and the Pembroke Pines Police Department.
 The pursuit and shootout were broadcast live on television by news helicopters.

-In 2024, important details were finally revealed, a total of 20 officers from 4 different agencies fired upwards of 221 bullets in a span of 25 seconds, Hill was struck 40 times, meanwhile Alexander shot himself, Ordonez was struck 12 times, and the 5 bullets that stayed in his body were all traced to police weapons, and Cutshaw was struck once in the back of the head, which was also traced back to police.
+In 2024, important details were finally revealed: A total of 20 officers from 4 different agencies fired upwards of 221 bullets in a span of 25 seconds.
+Hill was struck 40 times, and Alexander shot himself.
+Ordonez was struck 12 times, and the 5 bullets that stayed in his body were all traced to police weapons.
+Cutshaw was struck once in the back of the head, which was also traced back to police.